decebals/momo/README.md

 mvn clean package
 ```

-Above command create a file `momo-*.zip` in target folder.
+Above command creates a file `momo-*.zip` in target folder.

 To run momo application you can follow these steps: